Dentistry, DDS Program

 |Biochemistry II or III||Interpersonal Communication|

-These DDS transfer agreements are from common local and Seventh-day Adventist schools that students choose to attend for their prerequisite coursework.
-This is NOT a complete list of higher educational institutions from which we accept credits.
-We only accept prerequisite courses from regionally accredited colleges and universities.
-If your previous college is not listed you may contact us directly at email@example.com or 909-558-4621.
+These DDS transfer agreements are from the most frequently attended colleges and universities by our applicants.
+It is NOT a complete list of higher educational institutions from which we accept credits.
+We only accept credits from regionally accredited schools.
+If your previous school is not listed you may contact us directly at email@example.com or 909-558-4621.

 Dental Admissions Test

 All applicants must take the Dental Admission Test (DAT).

 Preference is given to applicants who complete the test by October.

 For DAT information contact the ADA at 312–440–2689 or www.ada.org

 Submit application to the American Association of Dental Schools Application Service (AADSAS) between June 1 and December 1.
 For application, apply online at www.adea.org

 We strongly recommend that you apply within the first two months.
 After your AADSAS application is received by LLUSD, a supplemental application invitation will be emailed to you.
 This can take from 4-6 weeks after the AADSAS application has been submitted.